Research Testing for Clinical Trials

 CAP and CLIA Licenses

-If needed, copies of the clinical laboratories CAP and CLIA licenses can be obtained by sending an email with fax information to the Research Coordinator.
+If needed, copies of the clinical laboratories CAP and CLIA licenses can be obtained by sending an email with fax information to Sijaun Thompson.

 Billing mechanisms must be in place BEFORE requesting laboratory services.
 Set up an OnCORE account so your grant will be billed instead of the patient.
-Fill out the OnCORE and submit by email or fax to:
+Fill out the ONCORE New Study Start Up Form and submit by email or fax to:

 To obtain clinical laboratory tests or services for human research studies, submit: